robotique-udes/rover_drivers/rover_arduino/README.md

 `roslaunch rover_control ptu.launch`

-which will launch a serial node attached to a given port (usually /dev/ttyACMX) where X can be found either by
+which will launch a serial node attached to a given port (usually /dev/ttyACMX) where X can be found as explained in step #1

 ## 2. Method using ros commands